brodynelly/PAAL-Docs/docs/backend/data-access.md

 ## Overview

-The data access layer in the PAAL system is responsible for interacting with the MongoDB database.
-It provides an abstraction over the database operations, allowing the business logic layer to work with data without being concerned with the specifics of the database implementation.
+The data access layer is responsible for interacting with the MongoDB database.
 This document outlines the data access patterns, models, and techniques used in the system.

 ## MongoDB and Mongoose

 The PAAL system uses MongoDB as its primary database and Mongoose as the Object Data Modeling (ODM) library.
-Mongoose provides a schema-based solution to model application data and includes built-in type casting, validation, query building, and business logic hooks.
+Mongoose provides a schema-based solution to model application data and includes built-in type casting, validation, query building, and logic hooks.

 ### Database Connection